 Overview

 ESAR Basic Training is a comprehensive program designed to prepare new members for the challenges that they will face in the field.
 As a trainee, you will receive instruction and demonstrate proficiency in Wilderness Navigation & Survival skills, Search Method Theory, and First Aid & CPR.
 You will also receive instruction on Helicopter Safety, Legal Issues, and Crime Scene Awareness.
 After basic training, many of these certifications must be maintained through ongoing training.
-Some can be renewed by going on missions, whereas others will need to be maintained through continuing education every two or three years.
+Some can be renewed by going on missions, whereas others will need to be maintained through continuing education every two to five years.
 That said, the most important skill learned in ESAR Basic Training is teamwork.

 Advanced Courses

 Basic Training prepares you to serve on missions that do not require technical skills or snow/avalanche hazards.
-Advanced training is available for anyone who wishes to gain skills for missions involving technical rescue and snow.
-Courses such as Snow Travel, AIARE 1, Emergency Medical Technician, and Rope Rescue, are offered periodically following Basic Training.
+Advanced training is available for selected individuals who wish to gain skills for missions involving technical rescue and snow.
+Courses such as Basic Snow, AIARE 1, Emergency Medical Technician, and Rope Rescue are offered periodically following Basic Training.

 Schedule